gkohler79/dockerfiles/README.md

-# dockerfile
+# dockerfiles

-Lastest version of mediawiki built with the following extensions:
-- Display Title
+A build of my custom dockerfiles.